Article Overview: Seward Alaska Fishing Charters

 So your Seward, Alaska fishing charters were a success and you’re heading back to town with a boat load of fish.
 You’re wearing a fat smile on your face and fish guts on your fists, but what do you do now?
 How are you going to get all that glorious seafood you just caught cleaned and back home?

-Don’t worry, most charters will have their deckhands clean your fish on the ride on in.
+Don’t worry, most Seward, Alaska fishing charters will have their deckhands clean your catch on the ride on in.
 Remember, to tip those guys!
-Once you’re in town you can take your catch, cleaned or not, to a processing company and have them do the rest of the work!
+Once you’re in town you can take your fish, cleaned or not, to a processing company and have them do the rest of the work!
 Most captains will have a preferred processor they recommend, but in case they don’t go to Captain Jacks!

 Located on the Seward docks, Captain Jacks Seafood Locker is the best game in town when it comes to processing your catch.
 You just spent a boat load of cash on your Seward, Alaska fishing charter, so make sure you hand off your fish to seasoned pros.
 Captain Jacks will “cut your fish into meal sized portions, vacuum package, blast-freeze, and box your catch”.
 They can also handle shipping and deliver if you choose to go that route.